gguex/SemSim_AutoCor/code_python/README.md

 ## Main scripts

-The pipeline for obtaining results take 2 preliminary scripts (1, 2) and 3 computation scripts (3, 4, 5):
+The pipeline for obtaining results take different steps :

-1. The text processing to extract nouns, verbs, adjectives, and adverbs from a raw text file.
+1. The text pre-processing (1.1) which lowers cases, removes punctuation, removes stopwords and lemmatizes tokens.
+The text mixing step (1.2) creates artificial datasets mixing different pre-processed corpora, and a ground truth file.
-2. The computation of the similarity matrix between terms from a POS-selection file (containing only nouns, verbs, adjectives or adverbs) along with the frequencies of each terms.
+2. The computation of the similarity matrices between types from a pre-processed file, along with the frequencies of each types (which is also useful for referencing the row and column of the similarity matrix).
+(2.1) computes WordNet similarities, (2.2) Word Vectors similarities.
-3. The computation of the autocorrelation from a POS-selection file and a similarity matrix.
+3. The computation of the autocorrelation from text file and a similarity matrix.
-4. The computation of the Local Indicator of Spatial Autocorrelation (LISA) on every token from a POS-selection file and a similarity matrix.
+4. The computation of the Local Indicator of Spatial Autocorrelation (LISA) index for every token from a text file and a similarity matrix.
-5. The computation of a (n_token x n_group) membership matrix Z from a POS-selection file and a similarity matrix.
+5. The computation of a (n_token x n_group) membership matrix Z from a text file and a similarity matrix.
+(5.1) is designed to make a grid search (for best parameter) vs a ground truth file.
+(5.2) compute a unique results vs a ground truth file.
+(5.3) compute a segmentation on any file, even without ground truth groups.

+Along this pipeline, different functions are used, which are contained in the "local_functions.py" file.

-The pipeline works with the help of suffixes to ease the workflow.
+The pipeline works with the help of tags to identify similarity.
+Moreover, the "corpora", "similarities_frequencies", and "results" directories are hard-coded into some functions to ease the workflow.

 **1.1_text_preprocessing.py** : This script take a raw text file and create five text files: One file containing every token with POS tag, and 4 POS-selection files, and only token only file.